All comparisonsNote-taking apps

 Tot

-Google Docs fails first because writing notes requires creating full document files instead of quick lightweight text entries.
+Google Docs fails first because it requires creating full document files before quick lightweight text entries before writing notes.

 Verdict